Consensys/linea-specification/rlp_txn_v2/notes.md

 # Notes

+## columns

+- make the number of columns named constants for input/result/tmp

 ## Beta phase

 - when the transaction provides a CHAIN_ID we must compare it to the one in the BTC module